eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

    Remember a Slurm script is a shell script.

-   In case you want to submit a job that uses an :ref:`application <applications-index>` that are installed in our :ref:`clusters <supercomputers>` you have to ``load`` its module.
+   In case you want to submit a job that uses an :ref:`application <applications-index>` that is installed in our :ref:`clusters <supercomputers>` you have to ``load`` its module.

    An application Module_. is used to create the specific environment needed by